foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD012-Other-options.md

 The Boilerplate System is a lightweight starter set I created that includes a small number of examples (such as character ability scores) and a few helper CSS classes for laying out your sheets without actually having to write new CSS.
 It also includes the Sass source files I used to the compile the CSS if you're comfortable with NPM and Gulp.

 We'll use this system for the tutorial.
 If you're comfortable with using NPM, you can also use my Yeoman generator to generate this system: [https://www.npmjs.com/package/generator-foundry](https://www.npmjs.com/package/generator-foundry).
 Once you have the generator installed, you just need to run `yo foundry` in your systems directory and it will prompt you for your system name before generating the files for you.

+> The **generator-foundry** package mentioned above has not yet been updated for Foundry v10.
+For now, it's advised to instead use the Boilerplate system or League TypeScript Template instead.
+{.is-warning}

 ### League TypeScript Template
 **URL**: https://github.com/League-of-Foundry-Developers/foundry-typescript-template